DrehanM/PintOperatingSystem/doc/project3.md

     block_sector_t[128] ptrs;                      /* Points to other sectors, could be either indirects or data blocks */ }

 // Creates a doubly indirect sector.
-Then calls add_sector_to_file enough times to fullfill length. bool inode_create (block_sector_t sector, off_t length);
+Then calls add_sector_to_file enough times to fulfill length. bool inode_create (block_sector_t sector, off_t length);

 // Change to go through our indirect tree to find the correct block_sector.